d4m4s74/Cube-Solver/readme.md

 # If a step is already solved, the functions return an empty string.
 # With an unsolvable cube, these functions return NULL,
 # which causes an AttributeError when trying to decode.
 You may want to verify before decoding (or use try)
+# Clean up the memory for the solution strings
+solver.free_strings()
 # Finally clean up the loaded OLLs or PLLs to prevent memory leaks
 solver.cleanup_last_layer()